Jutho/WignerSymbols.jl/README.md

 *   `δ(j₁, j₂, j₃) -> ::Bool`
 *   `Δ(T::Type{<:AbstractFloat} = Float64, j₁, j₂, j₃) -> ::T`

 The package also defines the `HalfInteger` type that can be used to represent half-integer values.
+Construct if as `HalfInteger(a::Real)` or `HalfInteger(numerator::Integer, denominator::Integer)`.
 Furthermore, the range operator `a:b` can be used to create ranges of `HalfInteger` values (a `HalfIntegerRange`).

 ## Implementation
 Largely based on reading the paper (but not the code):